Flexibly Create a Whole-Home Wi-Fi

 Manage your whole-home Wi-Fi simply by managing the central node via the Tether app or Web UI.
 Easily adjust and customize wireless settings, including network name, password and so on for your entire Wi-Fi network.

-If you already have a OneMesh™ router, for example Archer A7 (V5.0), all you have to do is…
+If you already have a OneMesh™ router, for example, Archer AX20, all you have to do is…

-- Update your existing TP-Link router’s firmware to OneMesh™ version—no need to abandon it.
+- Confirm that your existing TP-Link router’s firmware is up-to-date.

-- Connect one or more OneMesh™ repeaters, like RE300 to your existing router.
+- Connect one or more OneMesh™ repeaters to your existing router.

 - Start to enjoy the Mesh network.